 Welcome to Brandeis!
-Please surf around this website to learn more about being pre-health at Brandeis.
+Please explore the website to learn more about being pre-health at Brandeis.

 Some basic information about registering for classes:

-- The majority of pre-health students take General Chemistry and Math in their first year, and decide on what courses to take in future years based on their continuing interest and their Chemistry performance.
-Information about Chemistry Placement and Math Placement are available on the Registrar's website.
+- The majority of pre-health students take General Chemistry OR Biology in their first year, and decide on what courses to take in future years based on their continuing interest and their performance in science classes.
+Information about placement testing for all subjects is available on the Registrar's website.

 - It's better to do well in your courses than to try to rush to get them all done -- there is no need to take two science courses in the first year.
 Four or four and a half courses per semester is ideal in the first year.

-- Outside of Chemistry and your required USEM and UWS course, many pre-health students choose to continue foreign language study, explore a new area of study they haven't tried before, and try out a potential major.
+- Outside of Chemistry or Biology and your required UWS course, many pre-health students choose to continue foreign language study, explore a new area of study they haven't tried before, and try out a potential major.